August 2, 2018

 Google Tag Manager to the Rescue!

 Google Tag Manager is a free software from Google that allows you to deploy various types of code (tags) to your website.
-A good examples of tag would be Google Analytics tracking code, Google Analytics event codes, Adwords conversion script and remarketing tags.
+Some good examples of a tag would be Google Analytics tracking code, Google Analytics event codes, Google Ads conversion script and remarketing tags.
 There are many more types of code that can be added to your website using GTM, including custom codes.

 Google Tag Manager does not replace Google Analytics.
 Instead, it helps users to easily add Google Analytics tracking code (tag) to your website, deploy GA event code snippets and define rules, when each GA event must fire.

-Imagine that Google Tag Manager is a Toolbox, where you keep all your tools: a ruler (Google Analytics), a hammer (Google Adwords), etc.
+Imagine that Google Tag Manager is a Toolbox, where you keep all your tools: a ruler (Google Analytics), a hammer (Google Ads), etc.

 Google Tag Manager also lets you test your tags to make sure they are triggered when you load the right page or click a particular button.
 Another great benefit: you can change your tags and the way they work without actually changing the source code of your website (which you may not be able to do because of slow release cycles or busy schedule of developers) – instead you just edit tags in GTM user interface and publish changes with a click of a button.